joist-framework/joist/packages/component/README.md

 ### Component Props

+Component props are defined via the `@Prop()` decorator.
+This creates a property that is available via the custom element.
+Prop changes to not trigger template updates.
+Use custom setters or `onPropChanges` to set new state and update the template.

 ```TS
 import { Component, State, CompState, Prop, OnPropChanges } from '@lit-kit/component';
 import { html } from 'lit-html';